pulumi/workshops/aws-policy-as-code/README.md

 1. Run the policy and watch it pass.

 ## Server-side Policy Enforcement

+The `snyk-policy-scanning/infra` directory contains a simple Pulumi program with a simple `docker.Image` resource that uses an obsolete and insecure version of Alpine Linux that contains critical CVEs.
+In this demo, we'll show how the Snyk container scanning policy template can be used to catch these issues.

 Note: This demo requires a Pulumi organization on the Business Critical SKU.
 You can create a trial organization to get access to these features.